“How we spend our days is, of course, how we spend our lives.”

 - You keep failing to do the little things that need to be done.

 Then one day you wake up and your business has failed.
-It was all the little things you did or didn’t do on a daily basis — your rituals — not just one inexplicable, catastrophic event.
+It was all the little things you did or didn’t do on a daily basis — your habits — not just one inexplicable, catastrophic event.

 Think about how this relates to your life.